Gizemdem/Mapple-CI-Pipeline/README.md

 ## Getting started

-1. Use this template repository to create a new repository in your own / organization's profile.
+1. Clone this repository and use to it to publish your own automation

 Register the function